isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    easier ways of obtaining it, e.g., by breaking into the systems on which it is stored.

-2. Rolling the key adds complexity to the system.
+2. Rolling the key adds complexity to the system and introduces the possibility of error.
 We are more likely to have an interruption to our service than if we had not rolled it.

 Whether and when to roll the key is up to you.
 How serious would the